jncraton/operating-systems-cpsc4420/lectures/09-threads.md

 - Each thread's memory should remain accessible and largely unchanged after switching
 - The stack should be preserved exactly
-- The stack pushed to hold thread state when switching just like when calling a function
+- The stack is pushed to hold thread state when switching just like when calling a function

 Psuedocode
 ----------